BRAVE Framework for Thinking About Culture

 Organizational Culture: So Important – So Misunderstood

-We created some new frameworks for the 3rd edition of our book The New Leader's 100-Day Action Plan.
+We created some new frameworks for the 3rd edition of our book The New Leader’s 100-Day Action Plan, and then made them a centerpiece of the 4th edition.
 One of those is the BRAVE cultural framework.
 At some level, everyone knows culture is important, but people struggle to define, understand, and influence it.
-Since we originally created this framework, many have found BRAVE helpful in building shared cultural understanding and action.
+Since we originally created this framework, many have found BRAVE helpful in building shared cultural understanding and action and, of course, continually evolve it.
+So this post may not match our book exactly.

 BRAVE Cultural Framework